 Professional Behavior Expectations/Ethical Guidelines

-Students are held to the standards of the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct.
+The program requires all students to abide by the University Student Code of Conduct as well as the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct.

 Program-Specific Admission Requirements

 Applicants need to have an undergraduate and graduate (if applicable) minimum GPA of 3.0 on a 4.0 scale.
 If the undergraduate or graduate (if applicable) GPA is below 3.0, applicant must submit a petition requesting an exemption from this requirement.

 All psychologists who offer direct services to the public for a fee must be licensed or certified by the state in which they practice.
 Applicants for licensure in the state of California must hold an earned doctoral degree in psychology, educational psychology, education with a specialization in counseling psychology, or education with a specialization in educational psychology from an approved or accredited educational institution.
 They also must have completed 3,000 hours of supervised professional experience (of which at least 1,500 must be postdoctoral) and have taken and passed the national Examination for Professional Practice in Psychology (EPPP) and the California Psychology Supplemental Examination (CPSE).
 In addition, they must submit evidence of having completed coursework in human sexuality, child abuse, substance abuse, spousal abuse, and aging and long-term care.
 Continuing education is required to maintain the license.
 CSPP doctoral course requirements are designed to fulfill the programmatic requirements for licensure in California.